coopersimon/spa/spa/README.md

 - Pokemon Ranger: Mostly OK, 2D components are rendered as 3D and there are some precision issues.
 - Shin Megami Tensei: Strange Journey: Black screen
 - Super Mario 64 DS: Loads up ok, star in intro looks wrong (specular lighting/texture issues).
 3D in menu looks good.
 Actual game has polygons flying everywhere in front of scene + perspective issues
-- Super Scribblenauts: Mostly OK, blending issues with 3D combining with 2D.
+- Super Scribblenauts: Mostly OK.
 - Tony Hawk's Downhill Jam: Shows titles, then black screen
 - Tony Hawk's American Sk8land: Shows titles, menus, then gameplay crashes after matrix overflow
 - The World Ends With You: Initial titles, then freezes (some sort of sprite visible at bottom of screen)